How Do Courts Interpret Fiduciary Duty Limitations and Waivers?

 The Fifth Circuit decision in Exxon is contrary to both the Wartski and Triple Five decisions.
 Applying Alaska law, the Fifth Circuit held that a general partner was not liable for violating the duty to disclose information it kept secret from limited partners because the duty to disclose was limited in their agreement.

 In Exxon, sophisticated parties formed their limited partnership expressly subject to Alaska law.
-Essentially, the partnership agreement provided that “[t]he general partner must furnish the limited partners with information necessary to evaluate their interests unless the general partner believed the information was confidential.”
-The court noted that the partnership agreement was between parties competing in the oil industry who were highly sophisticated parties, bargaining at arm’s length, with assistance of legal counsel, who paid substantial sums of money for giving up the right to disclosure.
+Essentially, the partnership agreement provided that the general partner must furnish the limited partners with information necessary to evaluate their interests unless the general partner believed the information was confidential.
+The court noted that the partnership agreement was negotiated by highly sophisticated parties who bargained at arm’s length with the assistance of counsel, and that the limited partners received substantial sums of money for relinquishing their right to full disclosure.

-The court found that the partnership agreement recognized that the partnership had “an inherent need for secrecy to protect itself from outside competition” and the general partner had an “individual need to protect its interests from the limited partners.”
+The court read the agreement’s confidentiality provision as recognizing “not only the partnership’s inherent need for secrecy to protect itself from outside competition but also the general partner’s individual need to protect its interests from the limited partners.”
 Accordingly, the court gave effect to the parties’ agreement, including the fiduciary duty limitations, and held that the general partner “was under no duty to disclose” the information that it deemed confidential.
-Thus, this case stands for the notion that sophisticated parties may waive their duty to disclose and may directly compete with their partners.
+Even so, the court marked the outer limit of what such a waiver can accomplish: “the contractual abrogation of some fiduciary duties does not relieve the general partner from other basic fiduciary duties, such as the duty of good faith and fair dealing.”
+A validly bargained waiver of the disclosure duty did not extinguish that non-waivable duty.
+Thus, this case stands for the notion that sophisticated parties may contractually limit their duty to disclose, while the implied duty of good faith and fair dealing remains non-waivable.

 In a 1981 case, the Oklahoma Court of Civil Appeals held that a partner in an oil production partnership did not violate a fiduciary duty when it purchased land within the area of the partnership’s interest because of a provision in the partners’ agreement: